 “I can just hear your sister Toni,” Ruby said to her husband.
 “How dare you leave home!
 How dare you have fun!
 How dare you put yourself and others as risk!”

 “Look, worst-case scenario: we get tested,” Teddy said.
-“The president just said that anyone who wants a test can get a test.”
+“President Trump just said that anyone who wants a test can get a test.”*

 They drove all day, pulled into a rest stop, and ate a lunch that Teddy had packed.